CrAcKy-glitch/ChristAssgs/README.md

 # ChristAssgs
-<h1> University Assignments <h1>
-This repository contains 2nd Year 4th Semester University Assignments, copyy but do like the repository and share
+University Assignments, This repository contains 2nd Year 4th Semester University Assignments, copyy but do like the repository and share